JonathanLoscalzo/jonathanloscalzo/README.md

 _NerdRabbit (Dec 2021 -  Apr 2023)_

 NerdRabbit is the first ai-powered, unbiased hiring platform that matches cloud pros with cloud (h)opportunities now matching (h)opportunities for long-term & hourly-term projects.
+In my role as a Software Engineer, I was in charge of managing the E2E development of the microservices application.

 Stack: Flask, MySQL, Redis, Docker, Angular, AWS: SQS, SNS, EC2, S3, ECS, LEX.

  \
 _Noble1 (Mar 2021 - Jun 2022)_

-Noble1, LLC is part of the Electronic and Precision Equipment Repair and Maintenance Industry. \
+Noble1 is part of the Electronic and Precision Equipment Repair and Maintenance Industry.
+In my role as a Software Engineer, I was in charge of managing the E2E development of the monolith application. \
 Stack: Typescript, Angular, Nestjs, MySQL, MongoDB, Redis, AWS: SQS, SNS, EC2, S3, ECS.